-Looking for a cheap and effective way to catch the attention of potential clients?
-Karen Lewis shows you how
+Looking for a cheap and effective way to catch people's attention of potential clients?
+Karen Lewis shows you how.

 When sending out promotional print mail to potential clients, you need to create something with impact that will leave a lasting impression and intrigue the recipient to find out more about you.
 A handmade pop-up card is a fun and light-hearted way to do this.
 Personal and innovative, it’s likely to help you stand out from the crowd.